lrettenberger/obstacle-detection-on-sidewalks-with-a-single-camera/README.md

 * To be applicable to simple mobile-phone cameras only stereo vision is used (i.e. a single camera, not a pair of two cameras).
 * The data for transfer learning is a novel dataset created for this project and can be found [here](./sidewalk-dataset).
 * Details and Results can be found [here](./report.pdf).
+* This project was carried out as part of the "Computer Vision" course on the RWU, supervised by Prof. Stefan Elser.